Ella-Mae Rayner: Career

-She has also gained a following on social media, primarily on Instagram and TikTok, latter in which she has over 600 thousand followers.
+She has also gained a following on social media, primarily on Instagram and TikTok, on the latter of which she has over 600,000 followers.
 In 2023, she was named as one of the Gladiators in the game show of the same name.
 Earning the fierce moniker "Comet", she has been described as the "new [generation's] Jet" (Diane Youdale), who herself also came from a similar gymnastics background.
-Due to her elegance, dynamic flexibility and strength, Rayner's favourite event on the show is "Hang Tough", in which she suffered a severe leg injury during the filmings of the first series.
-Her appearances restricted to three episodes, as she was forced to retire for the rest of the series.
-However, she said to have been in full recovery and is set to return "even stronger" for the second series.
+Due to her elegance, dynamic flexibility and strength, Rayner's favourite event on the show is "Hang Tough", in which she suffered a severe leg injury during the filming of the first series.
+Her appearances were restricted to three episodes, as she was forced to retire for the rest of the series.
+However, she was said to have made a full recovery and returned "even stronger" for the second series.

 Personal life

-Rayner, standing at 5 ft 8 in tall, is in relationship with her entrepreneur fiancé James Exton.
+Rayner married entrepreneur James Exton on 6 August 2026.